alexobenauer/Wonder/README.md

 )
 ```

-This function inserts all the facts needed for a "relationship" item, which describes the relationship between two items.
+This function inserts all the facts needed for a "reference" item, which describes the relationship between two items.
 This lets us make a graph of items — we can now have a "list" item with "todo" items in it, or we can build full-fledged PKM apps.

-And by the way, the `createItem` function has parameters for setting up relationships when creating items.
+Note: the `createItem` function has parameters for setting up relationships when creating items.

-Also, both of these function provide static counterparts on `ItemStore` that just provide the facts that are inserted when the above functions are called.
-These can be useful when you need to insert other facts at the same time.
+Another note: both of these function provide static counterparts on `ItemStore` that just provide the facts that are to be inserted when the above functions are called.
+These can be useful when you need to insert other facts at the same time in addition to these.

 ### Fetch facts

 There are a few ways to fetch facts.
-Using this function:
+This function is the first way:

 ```Swift
 func fetchFacts(